sijos/Deeper/README.md

  <img src="readme_photos/search-page.png">
 </p>

-If the results of the user's search query only returns one resort, the map will automatically zoom and center on that resort's location (adjusted east do account for the portion of the map covered by the search index).
+If the results of the user's search query only returns one resort, the map will automatically zoom and center on that resort's location (adjusted east to account for the portion of the map covered by the search index).

 <p align="center">
  <img src="readme_photos/single-resort-search.png">